Updated January 2026

 1. Criteria for acceptance/refusal of gifts

-- The Development Office will pursue, with caution, collaboration with any party whose activities or source of wealth may create additional concern.
+5. The Development Office will pursue with caution any collaboration with any party whose activities or source of wealth may create additional concern.
 For these entities due diligence will be completed regardless of the ask amount.

 Back to top